JaymeThorn/opeanapi-service-skeleton-tutorial/README.md

 ```

 __Q:__ Is it necessary to have the controller name the same as the contract path?

-A: No, absolutely not!
+__A:__ No, absolutely not.
 Except that it's easier and more intuitive to do it that way.

 ### Step #3 - Response outcomes